 2.3.1.11 R Brown noted that whilst there are many refinements that can be made to the various algorithms used on existing single satellite data or with developments in multi-sensor or synergistic snow products (i.e. space + in-situ), from a requirements perspective the snow community recognises an important gap in an accurate monitoring capability for snow water equivalent (SWE) at the appropriate spatial scale.
 Current passive microwave and SAR data are insufficiently accurate and this is recognised as a key area for development for the satellite Agencies.

-2.3.1.12 M Drinkwater invited the participants to consider the criteria that would qualify a CryoNet station as a station for satellite validation., and recommended that the GCW teams are engaged with the Polar Satelite Task Group (PSTG) to develop the observing requirements for validation He also recommended for GCW considers the preparation of a paper for the NATURE journal, as the only way to elevate the call for a new set of capabilities. [action]
+2.3.1.12 M Drinkwater invited the participants to consider the criteria that would qualify a CryoNet station as a station for satellite validation., and recommended that the GCW teams are engaged with the Polar Space Task Group (PSTG) to develop the observing requirements for validation.
+He also recommended that GCW considers the preparation of a paper for the journal Nature as the only way to elevate the call for a new set of capabilities. [action]

 2.4 Information and Services Working Group